Dynamics of Cayley Forms

 The action we want to construct is a functional of $\Phi\in \Lambda^4$ and $C\in \Lambda^3$.
-It will contain a term imposing the constraints that guarantee that $\Phi$ is the of algebraic type of the Cayley form.
+It will contain a term imposing the constraints that guarantee that $\Phi$ is of algebraic type of the Cayley form.
 We will never need to specify what these constraints are, as we will only need their consequences.
 Given $\Phi,C$ there is a natural top form that can be constructed, which is $\Phi\wedge dC$.
-We take the integral of this to be our "kinetic" i.e. derivative containing term.
-We then want to add to the Lagrangian terms quadratic in $C$, such that the variation of the action with respect to $C$ gives a set of linear equations for $C$.
+We take the integral of this to be our 'kinetic', i.e. containing derivatives term.
+Lagrangians of this type are well-known in the context of topological field theories.
+Thus, the theory with the action $\int \Phi \wedge dC$, with no additional terms, is a topological field theory known as (Abelian) BF theory.
+Our Lagrangian, however, contains other terms which render the theory non-topological.
+Apart from the terms imposing the constraints on $\Phi$, we also want the Lagrangian to contain terms quadratic in $C$, such that the variation of the action with respect to $C$ gives a set of linear equations for $C$.